16cconway/proj2/README.md

 > **Note:** Errors are also printed to the console

 ### Ending Output
-* Input Size (number of characters in entire input file)
+* Input Size (number of characters in the entire input file)
 * Runtime

 ## Python Packaging